MasrourTawfik/images_segmentation_prompt/Documentation/scripts/Architecture/Encoder.rst

 10. BIBLIOGRAPHIC
 -------------------

-   For more information, please click on the links provided below

-.. admonition:: Plus d'informations
+.. admonition::  For more information

    .. container:: blue-box